 - Google search result pages to identify what other content already exists and where the gaps are

 Not sure where to start?
 That’s okay.
 In order to come up with topics that your audience finds most interesting, start talking to your team members who are talking to your audience.
-Look at FAQs on your or your competitor websites.
-Or, search Quora for questions that have been asked recently related to your industry.
+Look at FAQs on yours or your competitor’s website.
+Additionally, search Quora for questions that have been asked recently related to your industry.

 What are meta tags and how are they used?